Like geese migrating with the change of seasons, rivers ebb and flow across the months. The Green River is no different.

-Location: Central Kentucky; consists of the upper Green River watershed, its tributaries, and the Mammoth Cave National Park
+Location: Central Kentucky, including the upper Green River watershed, major tributaries (Nolin, Rough, and Barren rivers and Pond Creek), wetlands complexes in the lower Green River, and Mammoth Cave National Park

-Partners: U.S. Army Corps of Engineers, USDA-Farm Services Agency, USDA-Natural Resources Conservation Service, US Geological Survey, National Park Service, Kentucky Department of Fish & Wildlife Resources, Kentucky Division of Conservation, Kentucky Division of Forestry, Campbellsville University, Eastern Kentucky University, Tennessee Technical University, Western Kentucky University.
+Partners: US Army Corps of Engineers, US Fish and Wildlife Service, USDA-Farm Services Agency, USDA-Natural Resources Conservation Service, US Geological Survey, National Park Service, Kentucky Department of Fish & Wildlife Resources, Kentucky Division of Conservation, Kentucky Division of Forestry, Kentucky Division of Water, Campbellsville University, Eastern Kentucky University, Tennessee Technical University, Western Kentucky University

 Fish of the Green River